jgoldfar/jgoldfar.github.io/content/blog/testing-pipelines-locally.md

 This allows your CI configuration to document most of the dependencies for your project, but is a cost you'll pay each time.

 Disk space is also not free, but nevertheless, I prefer to use Miniconda environments to further isolate python projects when working locally, and while this isn't necessary in a docker container, I'll test that it works in that setting.

-But this requires that several commands be run in your docker environment, and since multi-line commands need to be run from a script in a docker environment (that is, `docker run` takes only one command to run in your container, so you've got to make it count) I think it makes sense to put most of the installation/setup steps in a script or Makefile in your repository.
+But this requires that several commands be run in your docker environment, and since multi-line commands need to be entered in a non-intuitive way anyways, I think it makes sense to put most of the installation/setup steps in a script or Makefile in your repository.

 For instance, you can put